 For registrants who legitimately want to transfer a domain again shortly after an inter-registrar transfer has taken place, 30 days is a reasonable period of time to wait.

 Preliminary Recommendation 18: I.A.3.7 of the Transfer Policy currently reads, “Upon denying a transfer request for any of the following reasons, the Registrar of Record must provide the Registered Name Holder and the potential Gaining Registrar with the reason for denial.
-The Registrar of Record MAY deny a transfer request only in the following specific instances:” The working group recommends the following revision, in bold, to the first sentence: The working group recommends expressing the two sentences of this provision as two distinct provisions of the policy.
+The Registrar of Record MAY deny a transfer request only in the following specific instances:” The working group recommends the following revision, in bold, to the first sentence: “Upon denying a transfer request for any of the following reasons, the Registrar of Record must provide the Registered Name Holder and, upon request, the potential Gaining Registrar with the reason for denial.”
+The working group further recommends expressing the two sentences of this provision as two distinct provisions of the policy.

-Rationale: The two sentences of I.A.3.7 express two distinct concepts and therefore should be separated into two different provisions.
+Rationale: The addition of the words “upon request” to the first sentence is intended to clarify that while the Registrar of Record always provides the reason for denial to the RNH, the Registrar of Record only provides the reason for denial to the Gaining Registrar upon request.
+There is no automated process to provide the reason for denial to the Gaining Registrar.
+This is currently the case and is expected to continue to be the case in the future.
+The two sentences of I.A.3.7 express two distinct concepts and therefore should be separated into two different provisions.

 Preliminary Recommendation 19: The working group recommends revising the following reasons that the Registrar of Record MAY deny a transfer request as follows: